wikimedia/WikiContrib/backend/WikiContrib/Install-linux.md

 Hurray!!
 Now you can access the API.
 You can get the API doc [here](https://documenter.getpostman.com/view/6222710/SVYurxMj?version=latest).

-To see the database tables, you can go to this url: `http://127.0.0.1:8000/admin/` and login with the above created credentials.
+To see the database tables, you can go to this url: `http://127.0.0.1:8000/admin/` and login with the super user credentials.